pprachas/fenics_arclength/README.md

 In the case of developer's version, the last line can be replaced with ``pip install -e .``

+## Running FEniCS-arclength on Google Colab
+Our notebooks in the [examples directory](https://github.com/pprachas/fenics_arclength/tree/master/examples) can be run on Google Colab!
+Simply navigate to the notebook in the GitHub repository and change the domain from ``github.com`` to ``githubtocolab.com`` and run the notebook!

 ## Contents in this repository <a name="contents"></a>